hamedd-sh56/lottery/README.md

 # lottery
-lottery  (It's a practice for PHP )
+lottery  (practice for PHP )
-Ability : CRUD and select random from added person
+ Ability : CRUD and random select  from added person